aro-network/aro-docs/docs/technologies/work-proof.md

 ### Conclusion

-GPoW (Guarantee Proof of Work) is an innovative proof mechanism designed in the Aro network that leverages TEE, zkVM, and random challenge techniques to validate the workloads of heterogeneous resource nodes.&#x20;
+GPoW (Guarantee Proof of Work) is an innovative proof mechanism designed in the ARO network that leverages TEE, zkVM, and random challenge techniques to validate the workloads of heterogeneous resource nodes.&#x20;

-By providing end-to-end solutions from resource virtualization to on-chain verification, GPoW ensures the integrity, transparency, and security of the Aro network, enabling efficient and trustworthy decentralized service delivery.
+By providing end-to-end solutions from resource virtualization to on-chain verification, GPoW ensures the integrity, transparency, and security of the ARO network, enabling efficient and trustworthy decentralized service delivery.